 After the implant has bonded to the jawbone, the second phase begins.
-Dr. Gordon or Dr. Dickey will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
+Dr. Gordon will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
 When the artificial teeth are placed, these posts will not be seen.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life.

-Using the most recent advances in dental implant technology, Drs.
-Gordon or Dickey is able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Gordon is able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implants can be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.

 Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 While Dr. Jacques L. Gordon performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.